steliosg23/PDS-A2/README.md

 ### Project Workflow:
 1. **Exploratory Data Analysis (EDA)**: Data cleaning, exploration, and visualization.
-2. **Modeling**: Two different approaches are used for classification:
+2. **Modeling**: Three different approaches are used for classification:
    - **Finetuned BioBERT**: While pretrained on different biomedical corpora, the model is now Fine-tuned on the dataset to classify food hazard-related texts.
    - **Finetuned PubMedBERT**: Model was pretrained on large PubMed abstracts, and is now Fine-tuned on the dataset to classify food hazard-related texts.
    - **LightGBM**: A gradient boosting model for classification based on features derived from the data.